 Other feature wall ideas that can be achieved affordably and seem fitting for a dining room include hanging collections of vintage plates in different sizes, or painting a chalkboard for dinner menus and illustrations.

 12. Hang a statement light

 A rethink of your dining room lighting can be a good budget way to improve the space.
 Choose a light fitting that suits the proportions of your table – too large and it will overwhelm, too small and it’ll get lost.

 Hang the light low will create a more intimate atmosphere, while picking curtains in the same shade will accentuate it as a feature.

 Painting the walls black is one of the most inexpensive yet dramatic ideas out there.
 It will instantly make your furniture and accent colours pop, and is a great foil to a smart, tropical-inspired theme.
 Those lush potted palms and botanical artwork are other affordable additions.

 Use chair pads to make wooden seats more comfy.
-If you can’t find any designs you like, recover plain ones with striped line tea towels for a French rustic look.
+If you can’t find any designs you like, recover plain ones with striped linen tea towels for a rustic French-influenced shabby chic decorating idea.

 Keep it classy by sticking one medium – so poster paints or crayons, not both – and by hanging each one in the same coloured frame.
 But have fun with the colour – this sunny yellow is far more suitable than black.